ObservedObserver/viz-gpt/README.md

 With VizGPT, you can build visualizations step by step with a chat interface.
 You can edit/adjust visualizations in the context.
 It allows you to explore the data first without figuring out how to build complex visualization initially, especially when unfamiliar with the data.

+Besides, VizGPT focus on text based visual exploration.
+It allows users to discover new insights from visualization and ask new questions based on the insights they just find.

 ## Features & Roadmap
 + [x] Natural language to data visualization [vega-lite](https://github.com/vega/vega-lite)